DalgoT4D/dalgot4d.github.io/UI4T.md

 UI for Transformations ("UI4T") is a feature which allows a Dalgo user to create a transformation pipeline using a visual editor.
 The starting point is a list of tables in the user's warehouse, from which they select one and proceed to define a series of SQL transformations on it.
 The result of this is

 - a dbt model on disk inside the organization's dbt repo, and
-- once the model is run, a new table in the warehouse
+- a new table in the warehouse once the model is run

 The transformation pipeline, or _workflow_ is represented visually using a directed graph.
 There are two node types:

 - sources and models
 - intermediate transformations

 From a source or a model, the user can begin a sequence of transformations via a pop-up menu.
 Selecting a transformation type opens an off-canvas configuration form where the user specifies how the transformation should work.
-For example, for a `CAST` operation they will specify the column(s) to be cast and the new data types which the values should be cast to.
+For example, for a `CAST` operation they will specify the column(s) to be cast and the new data types to which the values should be cast.

-Once this operation has been specified, a new node will appear on the canvas terminating a new edge originating from the model / source the user is transforming.
+Once this operation has been specified, a new node will appear on the canvas which terminates the new edge originating from the model / source the user is transforming.
 The user can then either

 - continue defining a sequence of transformations
 - specify an end to the sequence and create a table